programmer1zero1/Mini_Book_Shop_Backend_In_Node.js/README.md

 1 Initially Every client register have a role of "user" Database Administrator can make someone admin manually by updating the role field of record from "user" to "admin"

-2 Note-> just dont chnage CONTROLE_ROLE
-.env file have some scret keys, so you have to provide them to run the project correctly, i am to going to share with you the template you just have to give values there
+2 Note-> just dont chnage CONTROLE_ROLE=admin other values can be changed .env file have some scret keys, so you have to provide them to run the project correctly, i am to going to share with you the template you just have to give values there